Louisiana German Coast Tricenntenial Tour 2021

 Haut-Rhin, Southern Alsace

 Today we will head towards Bern, Switzerland.
 We will visit the beautiful city of Colmar for a walking tour and a relaxing gondola ride in the city known as “Little Venice”.
-Afterwards stops in villages as needed.
-(Overnight in Bern)
+Afterward stops in villages as needed.
+(Overnight in Bern, Switzerland)